 |Front Office biographies

-Neal Huntington, Senior Vice President & General Manager
+Neal Huntington, Executive Vice President & General Manager

 Huntington and his staff have systematically restructured how the Pirates evaluate, acquire, develop and retain players and staff members with the goal of building the Pirates into a championship caliber organization.
 Neal has overseen the rebuilding and reconfiguration of the Pirates front office, scouting and coaching staffs as well as the retooling of the Pirates 40 man roster and minor league system.
 Additionally, the Pirates have allocated significant resources into the First Year Player Draft (most in MLB since 2008) and toward International amateur talent acquisition which has resulted in the Pirates farm system moving from being one of the worst in MLB to among the top third in baseball.